sveltia/sveltia-cms/README.md

 ### Enabling local development in Brave

-In the Brave browser, you must enable the File System Access API with an experiment flag to take advantage of local development.
+In the Brave browser, you must enable the File System Access API with an experiment flag to take advantage of the [local repository workflow](#working-with-a-local-git-repository).

 1. Open `brave://flags/#file-system-access-api` in a new browser tab.
 1. Click Default (Disabled) next to File System Access API and select Enabled.